parameterIT/tool/documentation/docs/aggregation.md

 Let's take a closer look at how to create an aggregation formula.

 Aggregation formulae exist as part of a quality model, and we define them through methods.
 Say for example we have a quality model **TestQM** which has an aggregation method **maintainability**, which in turn takes two metrics (_'method length'_, _'file length'_), and sums them.
-We would display this scenario as the following code piece:
+We would display this scenario as the following code:

 ```python
 class TestQM(QualityModel):